 Legal Differences Between Hemp and Marijuana

-In order for cannabis plants to be considered hemp, they must have 0.3% or less THC by dry weight.
-This extremely low level of THC ensures that hemp is not intoxicating and cannot be used to create a high.
-Hemp is federally legal in the U.S., the high levels of THC found in marijuana make marijuana federally illegal.
+In order for cannabis plants to be considered hemp, it must have 0.3% THC or less by dry weight.
+This extremely low level of THC ensures that hemp is not intoxicating and cannot be used to induce a psychoactive or euphoric effect.
+While hemp is federally legal in the U.S., the high levels of THC found in marijuana make marijuana federally illegal.

-Your state’s laws regarding CBD and hemp may affect the types of CBD products that are available to you when purchasing CBD online or in stores.
+Your state’s laws regarding CBD and hemp may affect the types of CBD products that are available to you when purchasing online or in stores.
 Before buying CBD or traveling with it to other states, we recommend that you become aware of any local laws that may affect you.

-Read more about state level cannabis laws.
+Read more about state-level cannabis laws.

-The Role of the FDA
+The Role of the U.S. Food and Drug Administration (FDA)

-CBD Outside of the U.S.

 Is CBD Legal Outside of the United States?

 Medical Marijuana, Inc. and our family of companies currently distribute our CBD products to dozens of countries internationally, within the laws regarding CBD in these markets.
 Our goal is to get customers access to our first-rate CBD oil products that are safe and legal.

-Want to Learn More About CBD
+Want to Learn More About CBD?

 Ready to try CBD?
 Shop our store now for our complete line of hemp oil and CBD products.